Suspended Ceiling Treatments

 In many office environments, the shared walls between offices and conference rooms do not extend all the way to the structural ceiling deck, but rather ends where the drop ceiling grid begins.
 This can allow for sound to flank between the two spaces so that the person(s) in each office hears the other loud and clear whenever they are talking, typing, etc. (Ex.
 1).
 This can be a big nuisance to the workers in each space, especially if your neighbor tends to be a loud talker!

 Thankfully, there are a couple of ways that you can fix this.
 In order to block the sound from going up above the tiles and over into the adjoining room, you have to install a barrier material in the drop ceiling.
 This is an actual, productive suspended ceiling treatment.
-You can insert a Drop Tile Ceiling Barrier above the existing tiles or by replacing the existing tiles with a tile that has a barrier material already on it (Ex.
+You can insert a Drop Tile Ceiling Barrier above the existing tiles or by replacie the existing tiles with a tile that has a barrier material already on it (Ex.
 2).
 Our Signature Barrier Ceiling Tiles are a good example of this.

 Both of these materials contain a layer of Mass Loaded Vinyl Barrier (a heavy, dense material used to block sound) to help stop noise from traveling up and over into the room next door.
 For this treatment to work effectively, completely cover the entire ceiling of at least one of rooms.
 Partial treatment will still allow for sound to move through the untreated area.

 Office And Conference Room Echo